Trail Blazers, Terry Stotts parting ways after 9 seasons

 “We didn’t win a championship, so obviously where we are now isn’t good enough,” he said.

 Nurkic, who averaged 11.5 points and nine rebounds but missed time with a fractured right wrist, has one year left on his contract — but only $4 million is guaranteed.
-He didn't sound committed to returning next season following the loss, explaining he would come back if it was the “right situation.”
+He didn't sound committed to returning next season, explaining it had to be the “right situation.”

 But when asked what the right situation would be, Nurkic replied: “I don’t know.
 But it’s not this.”